HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 **A:** Yes.
 There are a lot of areas it can be used, here are a few examples:

 - Separate macro color and high frequency detail, as described in this document: make a macro color texture, make a detail texture for terrain.
+- It's a viable approach to storing color as split-values for a PBR material (Quixel's native data is stored this way), in this sense there may be situations where it is a valued feature (1 texture, 2 jackets of slightly different hues)
+- This approach can also be used as an optimization, it's possible that the high-pass texture may have less visual compression artifacts (it thus may help combat DXT and other compression artifacts.)
 - It can be used to generate high-frequency detail textures for other non-terrain workflows as well, such as repeat patterns for blue jeans, other cloth, and leathers, etc.
 - It can similar be used in skin shading workflows, for instance highpass wrinkles and pore maps.
 - Image balance: get rid if uneven light and shadow in a material.
+The game material example above, shows this, we lost some contrast and things became more homogenous, but in actuality that made the end results higher quality as the tiling-repeat of thos material will be less visually obvious.

 ## Reference